jam21/jam21/README.md

 - 👋 Hi, I’m Muhammad Younas
-- 👀 I’m interested in Django/Python, Android and ROR Development
+- 👀 I’m interested in Django/Python, Android and iOS Development
 - 🌱 I’m currently learning Regular Expressions in Python
-- 💞️ I’m looking to collaborate on Djnago/Python projects, specially where I can Use Regular Expressions
+- 💞️ I’m looking to collaborate on Djnago/Python projects, specially for new startups
 - 📫 How to reach me at jam.m.younas@gmail.com

 <!---